 Even though Australia doesn't have access to an H&M online store, some people will probably try and use a VPN and shop through another country's online store.
 Don't do this.
 The sites get so much traffic that they end up crashing half the time.
 You'll just be sitting in front of a computer anxiously and angrily refreshing until all the stock sells out.

 3. If you're desperate, consider camping out

 If you really, really can't live without one of these pieces in your life, then you might want to consider camping out in front of the store.
 Lots of other people will be doing it.
 Alternatively, try and get there a fair few hours before the store opens.
 If you turn up an 9am when the store opens, you'll just be waiting in a line that wraps around the block.
 The collection will sell out before you even make it into the store.

 4. Know what you want before you go in.

-Usually, shoppers are allowed inside in groups of 20 for just 10 minutes at a time.
+Usually, shoppers are allowed inside in groups of 20 for just ten minutes at a time.
 This is hardly enough time to browse or let alone try anything on.
 So, do your research.
 When the collection preview goes up on the site, pick out the pieces you want or are interested in then.

-5. Remember the five piece limit.
+5. Remember the five-piece limit.

 Remember that more often than not, there is limit to how many pieces you can buy at a time.
-It's usually five.
-So don't bother snatching up as much as you can carry and taking it to the counter.
+It's usually five, so don't bother snatching up as much as you can carry and taking it to the counter.
 Be very selective.